Flat Fee Landlord

 Leave your name and number.
 We’ll call you back with a free rental analysis for your specific property.

-It's the start of leasing season, and as a homeowner renting out your property, you're aware of some of the challenges — but you may not know them all.
-Most owners don't realize just how time-consuming, stressful, and legally complex leasing a home can be until they're in the thick of it.
+It is the start of leasing season, and as a homeowner renting out your property, you are aware of some of the challenges — but you may not know them all.
+Most owners do not realize just how time-consuming, stressful, and legally complex leasing a home can be until they are in the thick of it.

-Scheduling tours, fielding calls at all hours, screening applicants, making sure your lease holds up to fair housing laws — it's practically a part-time job.
-And that's before a single tenant moves in.
+Scheduling tours, fielding calls at all hours, screening applicants, making sure your lease holds up to fair housing laws — it is practically a part-time job.
+And that is before a single tenant moves in.
+According to NARPM (National Association of Residential Property Managers), the average self-managing landlord spends 8-15 hours per month on property management tasks for a single rental home.
+Scale that to two or three properties and you have a genuine second job.

 Scheduling Tours and Showings